Explicit Rieffel induction modules for quantum groups: Parabolic Induction

 \section{Parabolic Induction}

 In this section we give an explicit Rieffel induction module associated to the functor of parabolic induction for complex semi-simple quantum groups.
-This is an analogue of the construction due to Clare in \cite{Clare} for classical semi-simple Lie groups.
+In particular we show that our induction functor coincides with the classical definition in the case of parabolic induction \cite{Arano,yuncken-voigt}.
+Finally, we give a geometric presentation of this parabolic induction module, in a similar way to what Clare did in \cite{Clare} for classical semi-simple Lie groups.